 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+Food and Drug

+Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 We want our valued customers to be informed about their water utility.
-If you have any questions about this report, want to attend any scheduled meetings, or simply want to learn more about your drinking water, please contact BRIAN SOILEAU at 337-546-6812.
+If you have any questions about this report, want to attend any scheduled meetings, or simply want to learn more about your drinking water, please call 337-546-6812 Monday-Friday 8:00a.m.-noon.